 UNIVERSITY OF WISCONSIN-PLATTEVILLE ALCOHOL AND OTHER DRUG EDUCATION CLASS

 This class is provided to UW-Platteville students to fulfill requirements resulting from alcohol/drug use violations.
-It is the student's responsibility to verify with the requiring agency/individual that this program meets all necessary requirements before the student registers for the class.
+It is the student's responsibility to verify with the requiring agency/individual that this program meets all necessary requirements before registering for the class.

 Successful completion of this class includes the following requirements: